sak963/n26-challenge-mrz-generator/README.md

 ## MRZ Generator

-The module allows to create a MRZ (Machine Readable Zone) of type TD1 and TD3.</br>
+The module allows to create a MRZ (Machine Readable Zone) of type TD1 TD3.</br>

+The module allows to create a MRV (Machine Readable Zone) of type MRV B.</br>
 For more information, check the following page: </br>
 https://en.wikipedia.org/wiki/Machine-readable_passport